Award Recipients

 • Kelsey Hanson Woodruff Faithful Dissent: The Politically Progressive Women at the Margins of Evangelicalism

-2020 Jacquet Award Winners
+2020 Jacquet Award Recipients

 • Popy Begum God Does Not Judge: Mapping the Characteristics, Experiences and Service Needs of Muslim and Hindu Sex Workers on Garstin Bastion Road, New Delhi